 Position: Defensive Back

-2008 Season: Did not see game action as a true freshman and retained freshman eligibility • team went 4-8 under Keeler.
+2009 Season: Did not see game action and retained freshman eligibility at Maryland • team went 2-10 under Friedgen

 Career Statistics at Delaware

 Career-High Tackles: 10 vs. Massachusetts